AmitNGH/Docker-Compose-Session-Stickiness-and-MySQL-Integration/README.md

-# Basic Docker Compose and Session stickiness project
+# Session-Sticky WebApp with Docker Compose, NGINX, and MySQL

+This project demonstrates a scalable Python web application that uses Docker Compose to manage multiple services, including NGINX for load balancing and MySQL for data storage.
+The web application maintains session stickiness across multiple replicas to ensure user requests are consistently directed to the same instance.

+Features
-This project creates a basic python webapp, which raises counter and saves records of it to MySQL
+  - Python Web Application: A basic web app that increments a counter and saves records to a MySQL database.

-- The environment is created with docker-compose
-- The webapp is created with 3 replicas
+  - Docker Compose: Orchestrates the entire application environment.
+  - Session Stickiness: NGINX is configured to maintain session stickiness, routing requests from the same user to the same backend instance.
-- SQL Server to save count and records
+  - MySQL Database: Stores counters and records reliably.
-- NGINX for loadbalancing and session stickiness